Stuart Forster outlines what to expect when visiting Lisbon’s Oceanarium.

 See opening times and entry prices on the Oceanarium website.

+Thinking of visiting Lisbon’s Oceanarium?
 You can reach the Oceanario de Lisboa by public transport.
 Trains and the Metro stop at the nearby Oriente station.
-A number of bus lines also run by the Park of Nations, where parking spaces are plentiful.
+A number of bus lines run to the Park of Nations, where parking spaces are plentiful.